mgibbon2/operating-systems/project-two/README.md

 ==========================================
 Steps to load, remove, and see output of module:

+`pgrep bash` This will find an active process' id to be used in the insmod command

 `make` This will compile the .ko file

 `sudo insmod print_other.ko process_id=[(int) ChosenProcessId]` This will load the module in the kernel with the parameter value of process_id=(int) ChosenProcessId